High water levels on Thames River in Chatham. (Photo by Georgia Newman)

 Flooded street in Chatham.
 (Photo by Georgia Newman)

 The rain also caused some flooding issues on Chatham streets as catch basins struggled to keep up with the heavy flow of water.
-This issue wasn't caused by a sewer issue, as the city's system is designed to drain a certain amount of water in order to prevent it from being overworked.
+This wasn't caused by a sewer issue, as the city's system is designed to drain a certain amount of water in order to prevent it from being overworked.

 The LTVCA believes the river's water levels will remain high for a couple of days.
 During this time, the public is asked to stay away from the river as the high levels and fast current can create a very dangerous situation.